ZC">

 01

-The AI has no memory between sessions.
-The context package — every source file, every document, every plan — is the memory.
+Era 1 — The Zip File Era.
 It started as literal zip files.
-A context archive assembled at the start of every session, refined session by session.
-If you skip this, you spend the first twenty minutes correcting misunderstandings that would not have existed if you had just uploaded the files.
-The context package is the system.
+A context archive manually assembled at the start of every session, refined session by session.
+Clunky.
+Manual.
+And it worked well enough to build a production-grade Rust SDK with 2,150 passing tests.
+If you skip this step in Era 1, you spend the first twenty minutes correcting misunderstandings that would not have existed if you had just uploaded the files.

 02